furio1999/furio1999.github.io/_pages/about.md

 My work is focused on vision and language technologies.
 You can find me at AImageLab.

 I have a background in Artificial Intelligence and Robotics from Sapienza University of Rome.
-I have visited European Space Agency, @F-Lab.
+I have visited European Space Agency, $$/Phi$$-Lab.
 I graduated with a thesis on Diffusion Models for Earth Observation Data, supervised by Irene Amerini (Sapienza) and co-supervised by Bertrand Le Saux (@F-Lab).

 My research interests lie in the field of generative models (and more in general, large language and vision models).
 I am currently exploring also 3D deep learning, human pose estimation and domain adaptation strategies.